FPT Approximation Schemes for Maximizing Submodular Functions: Algorithms for Maximizing -separable Submodular Functions

 Since the set function is non-negative, the inequalities above will still hold if we skip the fragment $v(\emptyset)$.
 Consequently, since the set function is $p$-superseparable, we get:

 Which leads to:

 Since $\ell \leq K$, we conclude that:

-That is, after replacing the elements from $S^*$ that do not appear in $\calA$ with sets from $\calA$, the optimal value is decreased by at most $(1-\beta)\OPT$.
-This means that there are $K$ elements in $\calA$ for which the function $v$ achieves the value equal to at least $\beta\OPT$.
+That is, after replacing the elements from $S^*$ that do not appear in $\calA$ with sets from $\calA$, the optimal value decreases by at most $(1-\alpha)\OPT$.
+This means that there are $K$ elements in $\calA$ for which the function $v$ achieves the value equal to at least $\alpha\OPT$.
 Since the algorithm tries all size-$K$ subsets of $\calA$, it finds a solution with such a value. \end{proof}

-Now, we move to optimizing at-most-$p$-subseparable set functions.
-We know that the simple greedy algorithm (Algorithm~\ref{alg:greedy}) achieves approximation ratio of $(1 - e^{-1})$ for the maximization variant of the \textsc{BestKSubset} problem~\cite{submodular}.
-Below, we show that in some cases the analysis of this approximation guarantees can be improved for the case of at-most-$p$-subseparable set functions.
+Now, we move to optimizing $p$-subseparable set functions.
+We know that the simple greedy algorithm (Algorithm~\ref{alg:greedy}) achieves approximation ratio of $1 - \nicefrac{1}{e}$ for the maximization variant of the \textsc{BestKSubset} problem~\cite{submodular}.
+Below, we show that if the optimized set function is rev-$p$-subseparable then for some values of the parameter $p$ the analysis of the approximation guarantees of this simple greedy algorithm can be further improved.
 We note that in this case we do not even require the set function to be submodular.

-\begin{theorem} The greedy algorithm (Algorithm~\ref{alg:greedy}) is a polynomial-time $\big(1 - e^{-\frac{pK}{|X|}}\big)$-approximation algorithm for the maximization variant of \textsc{BestKSubset} problem with non-negative, non-decreasing, at-least-$p$-subseparable set function. \end{theorem} \begin{proof} The algorithm clearly runs in polynomial time and so we focus only on proving its approximation ratio.
+\begin{proposition} The greedy algorithm (Algorithm~\ref{alg:greedy}) is a polynomial-time $\left(1 - e^{-\frac{pK}{|X|}}\right)$-approximation algorithm for the maximization variant of \textsc{BestKSubset} problem with a non-negative, non-decreasing, rev-$p$-subseparable set function. \end{proposition} \begin{proof} The algorithm clearly runs in polynomial time and so we focus only on proving its approximation ratio.

-We prove by induction that for each $i$, $0 \leq i \leq K$, after the $i$'th iteration of the greedy algorithm's ``for'' loop, the value $\Big(v(X) - v(C)\Big)$ is at most equal to $\Big(v(X) - v(\emptyset)\Big)\Big(1 - \frac{p}{|X|}\Big)^{i}$.
+We prove by induction that for each $i$, $0 \leq i \leq K$, after the $i$'th iteration of the greedy algorithm's ``for'' loop, the value $\Big(v(X) - v(S)\Big)$ is at most equal to $\Big(v(X) - v(\emptyset)\Big)\Big(1 - \frac{p}{|X|}\Big)^{i}$.
 Naturally, the assumption is true for $i=0$.
 Suppose that the inductive assumption holds for some $(i-1)$, $1 \leq i < K$.
 Let $S$ be the partial solution at the beginning of the $i$-th iteration of the algorithm's ``for'' loop and let $x_b$ be the element added to the partial solution in this iteration.
-Since the set function $v$ is at-least-$p$-subseparable, it holds that:
+Since the set function $v$ is rev-$p$-subseparable, it holds that:

 From the pigeonhole principle we get that:

 Thus, we get that:

 Let $C$ be the solution returned by Algorithm~\ref{alg:greedy}.